MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 1. Gimbal mode selector
 2. Gimbal Recenter
 3. Start and Stop Recording
-4. Remoted controlled motorized Zoom / Focus
+4. Remote controlled motorized Zoom / Focus
 5. Complete debug feature through logs

 ## ⚠️ Important Notes

 - Tested primarily with DJI Ronin SC, but should work with other models, you may will have to adjust s-bus values in the Ronin_SBUS library
-- Ensure stable WiFi connection for reliable control
+- Ensure a stable WiFi connection for reliable control
-- Keep within range of WiFi network
+- Keep within range of the WiFi network
 - Monitor the log interface for debugging

 ## 📚 Library